Isovector spin susceptibility: Isotopic evolution of collectivity in spin response: Framework

 Since the details of the formalism can be found in Refs.~\cite{yos08,yos13b,yos13}, here I briefly recapitulate the basic equations relevant to the present study.
 In the framework of the nuclear EDF method I employ, the ground state of a mother (target) nucleus is described by solving the Kohn--Sham--Bogoliubov (KSB) equation~\cite{dob84}:

-where the KS potentials $h$ and $\tilde{h}$ are given by the functional derivative of the EDF with respect to the particle density and the pair density, respectively.
-An explicit expression of the potentials is found in the Appendix of Ref.~\cite{kas21}.
+where the single-particle and pair Hamiltonians $h^q_{s s^\prime}(\br)$ and $\tilde{h}^q_{s s^\prime}(\br)$ are given by the functional derivative of the EDF with respect to the particle density and the pair density, respectively.
+An explicit expression of the Hamiltonians is found in the Appendix of Ref.~\cite{kas21}.
 The superscript $q$ denotes $\nu$ (neutron, $ t_z= 1/2$) or $\pi$ (proton, $t_z =-1/2$).
 The average particle number is fixed at the desired value by adjusting the chemical potential $\lambda^q$.
 When neutrons and/or protons are unpaired, the chemical potential is adapted to lie in the center of the highest occupied and the lowest unoccupied orbitals.
 Assuming the system is axially symmetric, the KSB equation (\ref{HFB_eq}) is block diagonalized according to the quantum number $\Omega$, the $z$-component of the angular momentum.

 The excited states $| i \rangle$ are described as one-phonon excitations built on the ground state $|0\rangle$ of the mother nucleus as